Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 9: Prevalence of Physical Illness by Occupation</em></p>
 </div>

-- **_"A typical reflection of poor mental health is a greater number of hours per week worked by employees."_**
+- **H₀: _"A typical reflection of poor mental health is a greater number of hours per week worked by employees."_**

 - **R² is 0.018 for Work-Life Balance and 0.0020 for Social Isolation** (α=0.05).
 There is no significant correlation between either of the two variables and Hours (representing hours worked per week).
 It refutes the hypothesis that working more hours per week harms either Work-Life Balance or Social Isolation.